macharpe/meraki-mcp-cloudflare/README.md

 Check that the server is properly connected:

 1. Open Claude Desktop
 2. Start a new conversation
 3. Try: "List my Meraki organizations"

-You should see a successful response with your organization data.
+The first time you use the server, you'll be prompted to complete OAuth authentication in your browser.

 ## 🌍 Environment Variables